hyperledger/fabric/docs/source/channel_update_tutorial.rst

 .. note:: The upcoming update call to the ordering service will undergo a series
           of systematic signature and policy checks.
 As such you may find it useful to stream and inspect the ordering node's logs.
-From another shell, issue a ``docker logs -f orderer.example.com`` command to display them.
+You can issue a ``docker logs -f orderer.example.com`` command from a terminal outside the Org3CLI container to display them.

 Send the update call: